 When Team USA lost to Panama and then had to battle long and hard to beat Guadeloupe in the Gold Cup, I thought it was time for a reality check.
 To be defeated by a team ranked 67 in the world and then barely beat another not even officially affiliated with CONCACAF, the regional football body that covers North and Central America and the Caribbean, is surely not good enough.
-Read the rest of this entry »
+FULL POST

 I wonder if Andy Murray ever curses the fact that he’s playing in an era with two of the greatest tennis players of all time?
 I suspect he does.

 The Scot has all the attributes to be a major winner; he can play every shot in the book, is incredibly fit, loves a challenge and has great court-craft and intuition, but so far this total package hasn’t been quite good enough.
-Read the rest of this entry »
+FULL POST

 Dirk Nowitzki can’t catch a break.
 After taking the bulk of the blame for the Mavericks’ Finals loss to the Heat in 2006, the big German produced a brilliant performance as Dallas won their first NBA championship in 2011.

 Nowitzki won the Finals "Most Valuable Player" award despite battling injury problems and illness midway through the series.
 But despite such efforts much of the U.S. media outside of Dallas, decided the biggest story remained LeBron James’ latest failure on the big stage.
-Read the rest of this entry »
+FULL POST

 The news that Serena Williams is to return to action for the first time in nearly a year certainly gives added spice to the build-up to the third grand slam of the year at Wimbledon.